stevejay/react-roving-tabindex/README.md

 More information about the roving tabindex pattern is available [here](https://www.stefanjudis.com/today-i-learned/roving-tabindex/) and [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#Managing_focus_inside_groups).

 This pattern can also be used for a grid of items, as in [this calendar example](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Grid_Role#Calendar_example) on the MDN website.
-The containing element for the grid should be given the `grid` role, and each grid item should given the `gridcell` role.
+Conventionally, the containing element for the grid should be given the `grid` role, and each grid item should given the `gridcell` role.
 ArrowLeft and ArrowRight are used to move focus between items in a row, while the ArrowUp and ArrowDown keys move between the rows.
 The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move focus to a row's first and last items respectively.
 If the Control key is held while pressing the Home and End keys then focus is moved respectively to the very first and very last item in the grid.

 ### Implementation considerations